-ADOT'S ECD, in conjunction with the ADOT CRO in 2020 created the Commercial Motor Vehicle Inspections Policy, Operational Order Number 8.1.52 to ensure inspections are done in an equitable, fair, and consistent manner that complies with Title VI requirements.
-The following section contains said policy.
+ADOT ECD continues to implement the Commercial Motor Vehicle Inspections Policy, Operational Order Number 8.1.52 to ensure inspections are conducted in an equitable, fair, and consistent manner that complies with Title VI requirements.
+Although ECD implemented the policy on December 22, 2020, ECD proactively reviewed it on April 27, 2022 to assure effectiveness, validity and alignment with best practices.
+This policy is on a two-year review cycle and will be reviewed in April 2024.